FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 There is an included [dspeech](.dspeech) demo that uses [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) for speech to text.
 If you're interested in trying it out we suggest you create a seperarate virutalenv.

-## Deliverables
+# Lab 3 Part 2

 Create a system that runs on the Raspberry Pi that takes in one or more sensors and requires participants to speak to it.
-Document how the system works and include videos of both the system and the controller
+Document how the system works and include videos of both the system and the controller.

+## Prep for Part 2

+1. Sketch ideas for what you'll work on in lab on Wednesday.

+## Share your idea sketches with Zoom Room mates and get feedback

+*what was the feedback?
+Who did it come from?*

+## Prototype your system

+The system should:
+* use the Raspberry Pi
+* use one or more sensors
+* require participants to speak to it.

+*Document how the system works*

+*Include videos or screencaptures of both the system and the controller.*

+## Test the system
 Try to get at least two people to interact with your system.
-Ideally without them knowing there is a wizard but we recognize that can be hard.
+(Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

 Answer the following: